-Accounting for Leases
+Accounting for leases

 ■ The FASB issued ASU 2016-02, Leases, in February 2016.
 This new accounting standard sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to the lease, the lessee and the lessor.
-This new standard is effective for most not-for-profit organizations for fiscal years beginning on or after December 15, 2019.
+This new standard was to be effective for most not-for-profit organizations for fiscal years beginning on or after December 15, 2019, but has now been deferred for that group of organizations for one year, until December 15, 2020.
 Under the pre-existing standard, a majority of leases have not been reported on a lessee's balance sheet.
 This new standard requires a lessee to recognize assets and liabilities for the rights and obligations created by leases, thereby causing most leases to be reported on a lessee's balance sheet in the future.